Our Promise to You

 - Discuss health insurance and other safety concerns

-All students are required to complete pre-departure orientation facilitated by the Study Abroad Office.
+All students are required to complete pre-departure orientation facilitated by Study Abroad.
 These sessions will cover details about Texas Tech policies, academics, financial information, health and safety, cultural differences and culture shock.

 Besides the mandatory orientation, Counselors are available by appointment to discuss any questions or concerns the student may have about their upcoming time abroad.

 All students must be medically recommended for travel.
-The Study Abroad Office has partnered with the on-campus Student Health Services to make this as convenient for students as possible.
+Study Abroad has partnered with the on-campus Student Health Services to make this as convenient for students as possible.

 Study Abroad Counselors work closely with on-site staff for all approved programs, and they are in direct communication regarding any issue or emergency occurring abroad.